 I have previously written two articles on the subject of missing identity and both are very well received by community.
 I had great fun to write article as many SQL Server expert participated in both the articles.
 Expert Imran Mohammed had provided excellent script to find missing identity.
-Please read both the articles for additional information.
+Please read both the articles for additional information before reading this article about finding gaps in the sequence.

 SQL SERVER – Discussion – Effect of Missing Identity on System – Real World Scenario